japila-books/spark-sql-internals/docs/physical-operators/Projection.md

 # Projection -- Functions to Produce InternalRow for InternalRow

-`Projection` is a <<contract, contract>> of Scala functions that produce an link:spark-sql-InternalRow.adoc[internal binary row] for a given internal row.
+`Projection` is a <<contract, contract>> of Scala functions that produce an spark-sql-InternalRow.md[internal binary row] for a given internal row.

 [source, scala]
 ----